laszlocph/gimlet-documentation/src/pages/blog/error-handling-in-helm-controller-how-to-solve-the-infamous-upgrade-retries-exhausted-error.md

 If you ever find yourself in the "Upgrade retries exhausted" state,

-- fixing your `HelmRelease` values will trigger a reconciliation, and may lead to a healthy state.
+- fixing your `HelmRelease` values and pushing a new commit will trigger a reconciliation, and may lead to a healthy state.

-- If the root cause of the "Upgrade retries exhausted" state is not related to your `HelmRelease` configuration, but implicit to your cluster state, after fixing the situation you can trigger a Helm Controller reconciliation by changing any value in the `spec` field of the `HelmRelease`.
-Practically a dummy value under `spec.values` will trigger a reconciliation.
+- If the root cause of the "Upgrade retries exhausted" state is not related to your `HelmRelease` configuration, but implicit to your cluster state, fixing the situation first, then triggering a Helm Controller reconciliation will solve the issue.
+The situation typically occurs when a secret or configmap is missing from the cluster that your HelmRelease is referring to.
+Once you resolved the dependency issue, you can trigger a reconciliation by changing any value in the `spec` field of the `HelmRelease`.
+Practically a dummy value under `spec.values` will do it, or if you use the flux CLI, `flux suspend helmrelease <foo>` and `flux resume helmrelease <foo>` will trigger a reconciliation.

 - Flux also includes a built-in feature that can help.
 In case of a failed upgrade, Flux can automatically clean up the broken state by rolling back to the previous version.
 Or depending on the configuration, it can also uninstall the release.